Mokayed/UFOEXAM/ReadME.md

 murched: make research to find some ecidence from the internet (related articles that proofs things that our own project does not)

 hazem: Definition af SOAP, definition af REST.
-Find artikler omkring SOAP disadvantages.
+Find artikler omkring SOAP disadvantages. reference to difference between SOAP and REST:(https://smartbear.com/blog/test-and-monitor/understanding-soap-and-rest-basics/)

 ## Conclusion
 ## Consequences